Skip to main content

 Selected Publications:

-2022 "Earthquakes and Reconstruction at Antioch", in Antioch on the Orontes: History, Society, and Visual Culture, ed.
-Andrea de Giorgi (on contract with Cambridge: Cambridge University Press, submitted)
+2024 “Earthquakes and State Response at Antioch” for Antioch on the Orontes: History, Society, Ecology, and Visual Culture, ed.
+A. de Giorgi (Cambridge: CUP, 2024), 433-450 [link]

-2021 "A Social Explanation for the Disappearance of Roman Thermae" Journal of Late Antiquity 14.2 (2021): 375-414. [link]
+2021 “A Social Explanation for the Disappearance of Roman Thermae” for Journal of Late Antiquity 14.2 (2021): 375-414. [link]

-2020 “Hydraulic Landscapes of Cities in the East Roman World” for Landscapes of Pre-industrial Urbanism, eds.
-J. Beardsley and G. Farhat, Landscapes Studies Series (Washington D.C.: Dumbarton Oaks, 2020), 115-142 [link]
+2020 “Hydraulic Landscapes of Cities in the East Roman World” for Landscapes of Pre-industrial Cities, ed.
+G. Farhat, Landscapes Studies Series (Washington D.C.: Dumbarton Oaks, 2020), 115-142. [link]

-2018 “Earthquakes as the Quintessential SCE [Short-Term Catastrophic Event]: Methodology and Societal Resilience” for Human Ecology 46, special issue with the Princeton Climate Change and History Research Initiative, eds.
+2018 “Earthquakes as the Quintessential SCE [Short-Term Catastrophic Event]: Methodology and Societal Resilience” for Human Ecology 46special issue with the Princeton Climate Change and History Research Initiative, eds.
 J. Haldon, A. Izdebski, and S. White (2018): 1-14 [lead co-author with Lee Mordechai] [link]

-2017 “Water and Empire in the de Aedificiis of Procopius” for Dumbarton Oaks Papers 71 (2017): 95-125 [link1/link2]
+2017 “Water and Empire in the de Aedificiis of Procopius” for Dumbarton Oaks Papers 71 (2017): 95-125 [link1/link2

-2016 “Architectural energetics for tumuli construction: the case of the medieval Chungul Kurgan on the Eurasian Steppe” for Journal of Archaeological Science 75 (2016): 101-14 [first author with John Schreck, Renata Holod, Yuriy Rassamakin, Oleksandr Halenko, Warren Woodfin] [link]
+2016 “Architectural energetics for tumuli construction: the case of the medieval Chungul Kurgan on the Eurasian Steppe” for Journal of Archaeological Science 75 (2016): 101-14 [first author with John Schreck, Renata Holod, Yuriy Rassamakin, Oleksandr Halenko, Warren Woodfin] [link

 2016 “Temples, Churches, Cisterns and Pipes: Water in Late Antique Ephesus,” in De Aquaeductu Atque Aqua Urbium Lyciae Pamphyliae Pisidiae: The Legacy of Sextus Julius Frontinus, International Congress on the History of Water Management and Hydraulic Engineering in the Mediterranean Region.
 Antalya, October 31 – November 9, 2014, ed.
 G. Wiplinger, Babesch Annual Papers on Mediterranean Archaeology Supplement 27 (Leuven: Babesch/Peeters, 2016), 297-312 [link]